-- The main toward-risk analysis for Bucharest was represented by service area analysis for emergency management facilities (ambulances for emergency hospitals and fire engines), reflecting which are the times of intervention right after a major earthquake affecting Bucharest (the ultimate limit state design earthquake), at three different times for which traffic values are considered.
-Results provide a check upon the capabilities to offer intervention within the golden hour in medicine (Lerner and - 305 Moscatti, 2001) when emergency treatment is most likely to be successful.
-We also analyzed the pre and post-earthquake time differences for representative economic transit routes, through closest-facility analysis.
-The parameters used in analyzes are described in Table 2.
+The main analysis toward risk for Bucharest was represented by service area analysis for emergency management facilities (ambulances for emergency hospitals and fire engines), reflecting the times of intervention right after a major earthquake affecting Bucharest (the ultimate limit of state design earthquake) at three different times for which traffic values are considered.
+Results check the capabilities to offer intervention within the golden hour of medicine (Lerner and Moscati, 2001) - when emergency treatment is most likely to be successful.
+We also analyzed the pre- and post-earthquake time differences for representative economic transit routes through closest-facility analysis.
+The parameters used in the analyses are described in Table 2.

-The total amount of service area maps resulted for all Monte Carlo scenarios, for service area analysis, is considerably large and not relevant independently (the map by map evaluation is more important for quality check and in order to see the
+The total number of service area maps resulting for all Monte Carlo scenarios, for service area analysis, is considerably large and not relevant independently (the map-by-map evaluation is more important for checking quality and in order to see the stabilization of result patterns).
+This is why it is needed a further procedure for aggregating data - as is done with big data.
+Providing data synthesis that is easier to grasp is very important for stakeholders.
+For this purpose we developed a procedure based on the following reclassification and aggregation procedure.

-- 310 stabilization of result patterns).
-That is why it is needed a further procedure for aggregating data as it happens with big-data.
-Providing a data synthesis easier to grasp is very important for stakeholders.
-In this purpose we developed a procedure based on the following reclassification and aggregation procedure: - a) reclassification of service area polygons for post-earthquake scenarios, according to Table 3; - b) for each service area polygon with identified number of facilities providing the best and second-best intervention time: - determination based on Eq.
-(2) of a counter (C1) reflecting the dependency to a specific facility;
+- a.
+Service area polygons for post-earthquake scenarios were reclassified according to Table 3. - b.
+For each service area polygon with identified number of facilities providing the best and second-best intervention time, determination was based on Eq.
+(1) of a counter (C_1) , reflecting the dependency on a specific facility:

-$$C1 = Ni + 0.5 Ns,$$
+$$C_1 = N_1 + 0.5 \cdot N_s, \tag{1}$$

-where Ni = number of facilities providing the best intervention time; Ns = number of facilities providing the second best intervention time; if the service area polygon ≥ 30 minutes, Ni = 0;
+where N_i is the number of facilities providing the best intervention time, N_s is the number of facilities providing the second-best intervention time, and if the service area polygon ≥ 30 min, $N_i = 0$.

-- c) determination of an index (Vi) for each scenario, reflecting the reclassified vulnerability, applied to all polygons, following the considerations in Table 4; - d) weight overlay of Vi values calculated for emergency hospitals and fire stations, for a specific scenario, applying 25% (0.25) for emergency hospitals and emergency hospitals in category I of importance (in order to reflect the contribution of truly important hospitals in emergency situations), and 50% (0.5) for fire stations (in Bucharest it is relevant to have an important weight for fire stations since they do not provide just equipment for fire extinguishing, but also Mobile Services - 325 for Emergency, Reanimation and Extrication, abbreviated SMURD units), leading to a new final vulnerability index per scenario: Vf; - e) averaging of Monte Carlo scenario simulations with Vf values;

-- f) further averaging of resulted maps with Vf values (6 in total for Bucharest: 3 for the worst-case model and the three traffic scenarios, 3 for Monte Carlo averaged scenario results) for a final result map, revealing the combined index of vulnerable - accessibility (Fig. 7).
+- c.
+An index was determined (V_i) for each scenario, reflecting the reclassified vulnerability, applied to all polygons, following the considerations in Table 4. - d.
+A weight overlay was determined of $V{\rm i}$ values calculated for emergency hospitals and fire stations, for a specific scenario, applying 25 % (0.25) for emergency hospitals and emergency hospitals in category I of importance (in order to reflect the contribution of truly important hospitals in emergency situations) and 50 % (0.5) for fire stations (in Bucharest it is relevant to have an important weight for fire stations, since they do not provide only equipment for fire extinguishing but also mobile services for emergency, reanimation and extrication, abbreviated as SMURD units), leading to a new final vulnerability index per scenario: $V{\rm f}$. - e.
+Monte Carlo scenario simulations were averaged with $V{\rm f}$ values. - f.
+Resulting maps were further averaged with $V{\rm f}$ values (six in total for Bucharest: three for the worst-case model and the three traffic scenarios and three for Monte Carl-averaged scenario results) for a final result map, revealing the combined index of vulnerable accessibility (Fig. 7).

 By merging polygons representing areas which can become inaccessible after an earthquake (for each simulation) and also accounting for the number of times these polygons are generated, a very useful representation of areas difficult to reach can be generated.
-After reclassification (in our case based on 5 equal intervals), a qualitative probability for areas to become inaccessible can be expressed.
-Areas with the lowest probability are generated just for the worst-case model, not appearing during the Monte Carlo limited number of simulations (Fig. 8).
+After reclassification (in our case based on five equal intervals), a qualitative probability for areas to become inaccessible can be expressed.
+Areas with